grip-on-software/data-gathering/README.md

 These sections may be edited and additional sections may be added for project(s) that have more sources, such as multiple VCS hosts, Jenkins hosts or Jira hosts.
-All options may be set to falsy values, e.g., to perform unauthenticated access to to disable access to the service completely.
+All options may be set to falsy values, e.g., to perform unauthenticated access or to disable access to the service completely.

 - `env` (`$SOURCE_CREDENTIALS_ENV` and `$DEFINITIONS_CREDENTIALS_ENV`): Name of
   the environment variable that contains the path to the SSH identity file.
-  This option is only used by Git.
-The references variable's value must have a valid path to actually succeed in using SSH access.
+  This option is only used by sources that are accessible with SSH, namely Git and review systems based on it (GitHub, GitLab, TFS).
+The referenced environment variable's value must be set to a valid path to actually succeed in using SSH access.
 The path may be symbolic, e.g., `~/.ssh/id_rsa`.
+  Connections to retrieve the Git repository always use SSH if this option is set, even if the source is initially given with an HTTP/HTTPS URL.
 - `username` (`$SOURCE_USERNAME` and `$DEFINITIONS_USERNAME`): Username to log
   in to the version control system.
 This may differ by protocol used, and as such one may additionally define `username.ssh` and `username.http` which